lesansley/sportasthma/README.md

 ## Installation
 This respository contains an ISO image named ```Sport Asthma``` that will install the Windows XP software to run an EVH testing application.

+Download the Sport Asthma file to your local hard drive.

 To create an install CD from the ISO image follow the instructions relevant to you operating system:

 Windows 7: